Global crypto giant Binance says it’s decided not to acquire the embattled digital asset exchange FTX.

 The beleaguered exchange FTX is battling what it’s described as a “liquidity crunch” after facing a flood of speculation that the exchange is relying far too heavily on holdings denominated in its native asset FTX Token (FTT).

 On Monday, Binance CEO Changpeng Zhao said his company had signed a non-binding agreement to acquire FTX, pending a full review of the company’s balance sheet.

-According to a report from Bloomberg, both the US Securities Exchange Commission and the Commodity Futures Trading Commission (CFTC) are now looking into how FTX engaged with its trading firm Alameda Research as well as its US-based exchange platform FTX.US.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+According to a report from Bloomberg, both the US Securities Exchange Commission and the Commodity Futures Trading Commission (CFTC) are now looking into how FTX engaged with its trading firm Alameda Research as well as its US-based exchange platform FTX.US.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action

 Follow us on Twitter, Facebook and Telegram